SysIntAu/DPDirectServicesFramework/README.md

 #### Assuming your environment variables (hostnames etc) have already beed defined, all that is left is build and deploy. ####

+Feel free to use the pre-defined Verify Service as a WSDL and Service Configuration template, and exampine the ServiceConfig schema to discover supported service chain operations.

 ### Multi-Protocol Gateway ###

 Optionally deploy a multi-tenancy aware Multi-Protocol Gateway to enable service invocation via MQ, SFTP etc, or to provide mediation services to XML consumers that are not SOAP aware.
 The gateway is configuration free - and is created at build-time from the information contained in existing service WSDLs and configuration files.

-### Present an JSON/REST Facade to Your Services ###
+### API Gateway: Present an JSON/REST Service Facade ###

 Optionally deploy a fast, lightwieight API gateway to provide a AAA protected JSON/REST API interface to services.
 The API Gateway supports several authentication and authorization schemas, and is readily extensible to integrate in any way you need it to.

 ### Build and Deploy ###

 The project provides Maven and Ant build configurations, and may be deployed via a dedicated ant task, or via any script capable of command-line execution.
-See the aligned DPDirect utility project fo details.
+Example script are provided.
+See the aligned DPDirect utility project furhter details.

 ---------------------------------------------

-Feel free to use the pre-defined Verify Service as a WSDL and Service Configuration template, and exampine the ServiceConfig schema to discover supported service chain operations.

 This project is currently under active development.
 This page, and accompanying guides, will be augmented. admin@sysint.com.au